Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/launch-params/structure.md

 # Structure

-The web App should have a URL to be used by Telegram.
+The Web App should have a URL to be used by Telegram.
 It will be used as the source of WebView, which will load application.

 Nevertheless, it is not enough for the application to work correctly.
 In